CSC Research Impact Awards

 The winner of this stream will receive a conference grant to attend and participate in an academic conference or research event they would otherwise not be able to attend.

-The winner of this stream will receive a prize of £1,500 and a year’s personal subscription to a Taylor & Francis journal of their choice.
+The winner of this stream will receive a prize of £1,500 and a year’s personal subscription to a Taylor & Francis journal or an e-book of their choice.
+The winner will also have the opportunity to be interviewed by Taylor & Francis to share their research implementation experience and advice for the benefit of others.

 How to apply